checkedc/checkedc-clang/README.md

 ### Summary
 We are close to having a complete implementation of the new `_Ptr` types and the language features for using them.
 We also have support for parsing and typechecking bounds expressions and bounds declarations.
-We are working on interoperation support now .
+We are working on interoperation support now.
 To able to use the Checked C extension in existing code bases, we need the interoperation support, so we are implementing it before other features.